AlexSSD7/linsk/USAGE_MACOS.md

 time=2023-09-03T10:33:31.718+01:00 level=INFO msg="VM image built successfully" path=/Users/Alex/.linsk/3.18.3-x86_64-linsk1.qcow2
 ```

-**NOTE:** Building a VM image requires internet connection.
+**NOTE:** Building a VM image requires an internet connection.
 After the initial image build is done, you can use Linsk offline.

 ## Step 1.
 Select the drive you want to pass through